robweber/vsmp-plus/INSTALL.md

 ```

-# OPTIONAL - check if the e-paper sign is working properly
+# OPTIONAL - check if the e-paper sign is working properly, substitute your own display type here
 python /home/pi/e-Paper/examples/epd_7in5_V2_test.py

 ```